 Subordinate postures include lowered tails, a lowered body position, an exposed throat, small steps towards more dominant members, a peeling back of lips, ears folded back and can include urination while crouching or urination on themselves.
 They may also raise a hind leg to expose the groin area.

 High speeds help wolves catch up to their prey while a wolf's sharp teeth and claws finish the job.

 The gray wolf is a keystone predator and is integral to the ecosystem in which it is found.
 Gray wolves hunt cooperatively in packs and are able to take down prey larger than they are including caribou, moose, deer and bison.
 Wolves will also occasionally catch smaller prey such as beaver, rabbit, and fish, and will sometimes eat berries.
 Gray wolves eat around three to four pounds of food per day.

 At the Smithsonian's National Zoo, the wolves are fed a mixture of dry canine kibble, meat, fish, bones, frozen prey (mostly rabbits) and vegetables.

 Depending on a variety of factors, a young wolf may stay with its parental pack or go out on its own.
-As a young wolf reaches maturity around two years of age, it may actively explore the fringes of its parental territory prior to leaving.
-Once the young wolf has left the pack it will either join another lone wolf in order to search for new territory or it will establish itself in an area and wait for an animal of the opposite sex to arrive.
-Entering breeding age around three years of age, a lone wolf may form a new pack with a member of the opposite sex.
+As a young wolf reaches maturity around 2 years of age, it may actively explore the fringes of its parental territory prior to leaving.
+Once a young wolf has left the pack it will either join another lone wolf in order to search for new territory, or it will establish itself in an area and wait for an animal of the opposite sex to arrive.
+Entering breeding age around 3 years old, a lone wolf may form a new pack with a member of the opposite sex.

 In the wild, gray wolves can live between seven and eight years and up to 20 years in human care.